The best vegan macarons - gluten-free, budget-friendly and foolproof

 At first glance, they seem incredibly difficult to imitate, but do not despair.
 With a few tips and tricks that you will find in this article, nothing can go wrong and you will be able to make your very own delicious vegan and gluten-free macarons in no time.
-For more vegan and gluten-free recipes, check out our LiberEat app.
-We have a collection of over 350+ recipes that might suit your taste.

 This recipe for fruity acai – vanilla macarons with a chocolate shell is perfect for beginners.
 Using slightly cheaper substitutes like almond meal instead of almond flour, it’s a step-by-step guide to make macarons like the French do without breaking the bank.

 Now that I’ve talked so much about these French desserts my mouth is watering and I can’t wait to share this recipe with you.
 But before we jump in you might be wondering:

 Are all macarons vegan?